brevzin/cpp_proposals/2561_operator_try/operator-try.md

 ### Postfix is better than Prefix

-For the purposes of this section, let's stick with `?` as the token, and talk about whether this should be a prefix operator or postfix operator.
-Now, `?` would be viable as a prefix operator whereas it's not viable as a postfix operator, but it's still worth going through an example nevertheless:
+Should this be a prefix operator or a postfix operator?
+Now, `?` would be viable as a prefix operator whereas it's not viable as a postfix operator.
+Let's compare what those look like:

 ::: std
 ```cpp